swift-conductor/conductor-docs/docs/devguide/labs/first-workflow.md

    also provide dynamic inputs such as from the workflow input or based on the output of another worker.
 We can find examples of this in our documentation.
 4. `"type"` : This is what defines what the type of worker is.
 In our example - this is `HTTP`.
-There are more task types which we can find in the Conductor documentation.
+There are more task types which we can find in the Swift Conductor documentation.
 5. `"http_request"` : This is an input that is required for tasks of type `HTTP`.
 In our example we have provided a well known internet JSON API url and the type of HTTP method to invoke - `GET`